Capital of Wales: History

 The ecclesiastical capital of Wales is St Davids, the resting place of the country's patron saint, Saint David.

 In the 19th century, Cardiff grew to become the largest settlement in Wales, due to its role as a port for exporting coal from the South Wales Valleys.
 By 1881, it had overtaken both Swansea and Merthyr Tydfil to become the country's most populous urban area, and in 1905, it received city status.
 In subsequent years, an increasing number of Welsh national institutions were founded in the city, including the National Museum of Wales (chartered in 1907), Welsh National War Memorial (unveiled 1928), and the Registry Building (1903) of the University of Wales.
 However, the National Library of Wales (chartered 1907) is located in Aberystwyth.
 This was partly because the library's founder, Sir John Williams, did not think that Cardiff was a Welsh city in character.
-The investiture of the Prince of Wales, a ceremony revived in 1911, takes place within the shell of Caernarfon Castle in northwest Wales.
+The investiture of the Prince of Wales took place within the shell of Caernarfon Castle when the ceremony was revived in 1911 and 1969.
 Since 1920, the election of the Archbishop of Wales has taken place in Llandrindod Wells, chosen for its central location.

 In the 20th century, Welsh local authorities debated where a new capital of Wales should be, with 76 out of 161 opting for Cardiff in a 1924 poll, organised by the South Wales Daily News.
 The authorities were mostly split between Cardiff and Caernarfon, with a smaller faction supporting Aberystwyth.
 The discussions stalled and progress was not made until 1950.